jourzero/waptrun/doc/Methodologies.md

 ### Extras

-The [Extras](https://github.com/jourzero/waptrun/blob/master/dbinit/testkb-extras.csv) include tests that we felt were missing from common methodologies and that we decided to add manually in the Testing screen.
+The [Extras](https://github.com/jourzero/waptrun/blob/master/dbinit/testkb-extras.csv) include tests that were missing from common methodologies and were added manually in the Testing screen.

 ### OWASP API Top 10